rdsea/bigdataplatforms/violations.md

 ## The use of Genenative AI

-Generative AI is allowed for **ONLY CODE and SOFTWARE/SYSTEM CONFIGURATION** and a clear clarification must be provided.
+Generative AI is allowed for **ONLY for CODE and SOFTWARE/SYSTEM CONFIGURATION** and a clear clarification must be provided.

 Generative AI is **NOT ALLOWED for the assignment report**.